wrhodges1986/extinct-mammals/README.md

   * include an `order_by` query param that instructs the API to order the results by the given field

 ###Step 5 (Black Diamond): Query by id
-* Use regex to determine whether someone is asking for `/mammals/:id` or `/mammals
+* Use regex to determine whether someone is asking for `/mammals/:id` or `/mammals/:type` and return the appropriate response